dihara/lptml/README.md

 ### Parallel version

 For our experiments, we used [Amazon EMR](https://aws.amazon.com/emr/) but there is no reason why this shouldn't work in other environments.
-In general, it should run in any environment supported by mrjob with some modifications.
+In general, it should run in any environment supported by mrjob with some modifications (see mrjob's documentation for more details).

 To run the code, the following information has to be provided: